 Arthur roared and sliced again.
 Another miss.

 Another attack from Arthur, but this time the demon counterattacked.
-It dodged around Arthur’s blow and then stabbed him twice with the ritualistic blade, once in the shoulder and the second in his stomach.
+It dodged around Arthur's blow and then stabbed him twice with the ritualistic athame, once in the shoulder and the second in his stomach.

 Arthur shifted his weight, facing toward the demon, but he was having a hard time keeping his feet.
 He collapsed to a knee but forced himself to stand back up.